 Yet that wouldn’t take too long to throw together, so I had another recipe I was wanting to test out, and could use the pie dough for its crust as well, so I started working on that too.
 I know crazy, right.
 I should have been winding down by now, and instead was now making two different desserts just to try them out.
 I need help.

 Long story short.
 The second dessert was a partial do over.
 I don’t think its creator checked their quantities very well since the filling didn’t even fill a 7″ tart when it was supposed to be for a 9″.
 What the hell?
 I don’t need inaccuracies at 11 o’clock at night.
 However the apple hand pies came out just fine.
-The crust was as flaky as alluded, and the brown butter apple filling rocked, of course.
+The crust was as flaky, and the brown butter apple filling rocked, of course.
+I didn’t mind making the pie dough in the food processor, but I still prefer to make it by hand like we usually do (hence the recipe being written using our our dough recipe).
 Breakfast was ready, I just needed to get a little sleep and wait for the sun to come up.

 Brown Butter Apple Hand Pies

 - 1 full batch Pie Dough (enough dough to make two 9" pies)

 - 4 medium Apples (@ 1 1/2 lbs total), peeled, cored and thinly chopped